-and it was for this that I was myself appointed a herald and an apostle (I am telling the simple truth and no lie) - a teacher of the Gentiles in the faith and truth.

-My desire, then, is that it should be the custom everywhere for the men to lead the prayers, with hands reverently uplifted, avoiding heated controversy.

-I also desire that women should adorn themselves with appropriate dress, worn quietly and modestly, and not with wreaths or gold ornaments for the hair, or pearls, or costly clothing, but - as is proper for women who profess to be religious - with good actions.
-They must learn, listening quietly to their teachers and showing them all deference.
+- and it was for this that I was myself appointed a herald and an apostle (I am telling the simple truth and no lie) a teacher of the Gentiles in the faith and truth. - My desire, then, is that it should be the custom everywhere for the men to lead the prayers, with hands reverently uplifted, avoiding heated controversy. - I also desire that women should adorn themselves with appropriate dress, worn quietly and modestly, and not with wreaths or gold ornaments for the hair, or pearls, or costly clothing, - 10 but as is proper for women who profess to be religious with good - actions.

-I do not consent to them becoming teachers, or exercising authority over men; they ought to not make a fuss.

-Adam was formed first, not Eve.

-And it was not Adam who was deceived; it was the woman who was entirely deceived and fell into sin.

-But she will be saved by the birth of a child, if they never abandon faith, love, or holiness, and behave with modesty.
+11 They must learn, listening quietly to their teachers and showing them all deference. - I do not consent to them becoming teachers, or exercising authority over men; they ought to not make a fuss. - Adam was formed first, not Eve. - And it was not Adam who was deceived; it was the woman who was entirely deceived and fell into sin. - But she will be saved by the birth of a child, if they never abandon faith, love, or holiness, and behave with modesty.

-How true is this saying: 'To aspire to be to be a supervisor in the church is to be ambitious for a noble task.'
-The supervisor should be of blameless character; a faithful partner;
+How true is this saying: "To aspire to be to be a supervisor in the church

+- is to be ambitious for a noble task."
-living a temperate, discreet, and well-ordered life; hospitable, and a skillful teacher.

-not addicted to drink or brawling, but of a forbearing and peaceable disposition, and not a lover of money;

-they should provide for their own household well, and their children should kept under control and be well-behaved.

-If someone does not know how to provide for their own household, how can they take charge of the church of God?

-The supervisor should not be a recent convert, or they might become blinded by pride and fall under the same judgment as the devil.
+The supervisor should be of blameless character; a faithful partner; living a temperate, discreet, and well-ordered life; hospitable, and a skilful teacher. - not addicted to drink or brawling, but of a forbearing and peaceable disposition, and not a lover of money; - they should provide for their own household well, and their children should kept under control and be well-behaved. - If someone does not know how to provide for their own household, how can they take charge of the church of God? - The supervisor should not be a recent convert, or they might become blinded by pride and fall under the same judgement as the devil.

-1 Timothy 3:7

-They should also be well spoken of by outsiders, so that they may not incur censure and so fall into the devil's trap.

-So, too, assistants should be serious and straightforward, not given to taking much drink or to questionable money-making, but people who hold the deep truths of the faith and have a clear conscience.
+- They should also be well spoken of by outsiders, so that they may not incur censure and so fall into the devil's trap. - So, too, assistants should be serious and straightforward, not given to taking much drink or to questionable money-making, but people who hold the deep truths of the faith and have a clear conscience.

-They should be tested first, and only appointed to their office if no objection is raised against them.
+10 They should be tested first, and only appointed to their office if no objection is raised against them.

-It should be the same with the women in this office.
+11 It should be the same with the women in this office.
 They should be serious, not gossips, sober, and trustworthy in all respects.

-Assistants should be faithful partners who manage their children and their households well.
+12 Assistants should be faithful partners who manage their children and their households well.

-Those who have filled that post with honor gain for themselves an honorable position, as well as great confidence through the faith that they place in Christ Jesus.
+Those who have filled that post with honour gain for themselves an honourable position, as well as great confidence through the faith that they place in Christ Jesus.